 Any sudden change in your dog’s behavior can be a sign that they aren’t feeling well, possibly with an upset stomach.
 A normally gentle dog may display aggressive behavior, or a typically outgoing pup may hide away from household activity.
 Unlike a painful belly, which is a fairly obvious sign of an upset stomach, behavior changes can have many causes.
 General pain or discomfort can be one cause, while older dogs could be developing cognitive dysfunction or doggy dementia.
 Brain conditions, including tumors, are another possible cause of behavioral changes.
 If your dog’s behavior changes without other signs of an upset stomach, especially if they seem to be progressively getting worse, you may be dealing with something more serious.

-Upset stomachs are one of the most common afflictions of our canine friends, thanks to their tendency to eat anything and everything.
+Upset stomachs are among the most common afflictions for our canine friends due to their tendency to eat anything and everything.
 If you notice any of these 16 signs or are concerned about your pup’s health in any way, don’t hesitate to contact your veterinarian.
 It’s always better to be safe than sorry.